fingerco/client-assertions-mockup/README.md

 For that reason I figured - hey, why not sometimes mockup ideas and show them to other folks who might have that energy/desire?

-Anywho - this is an analytics dashboard based on your failure, insecurities and fears!
+Anywho - this is an analytics tool based on your failure, insecurities and fears (as a team)!

 The failures to predict your users' behavior.
 The failures to predict all the many states your users might find themselves in.
 Specifically monitoring and alerting your "sad paths" - _especially_ the ones you never expect users to hit